 Research Interests: History of public health; environmental history; science, technology, and society; science policy; history of biology and biotechnology.

-Prior to beginning her doctoral work, Colleen earned a Master of Public Health from the Department of Sociomedical Sciences at Columbia University's Mailman School of Public Health, with a certificate in Environmental Health Policy.
-There, her work focused on the evolving role of regulatory institutions and the courts in adjudicating responsibility for health hazards and defining evidentiary burdens of proof.
+Prior to beginning her doctoral work, Colleen earned an MPH from the Department of Sociomedical Sciences at Columbia University's Mailman School of Public Health, with a certificate in Environmental Health Policy.

 “Standardizing Toxicology: Negotiating ‘Good Practice’ for Chemical Testing,” American Society for Environmental History (Riverside, CA, March 2018).